Saturday, July 28, 2018

 Among the many things I learned at Vinny Walsh’s establishment was how to process 35mm negatives to get prints that looked like they were made with 4x5 sheet film.
 I was tipping Half and Halfs next to an older guy who, it turns out, was a local portrait photographer.
 We began to compare notes.
 I told him that I wanted to produce prints with as little grain as possible.
 He turned to me and said, “Go to 47th Street Photo in The City (that's what you call Manhattan if you're in the know).
 Ask for Seymour.
 Sy knows everything there is to know about the darkroom.
 He’ll tell you what to do.”

 Sy did.
 On my nightly, I mean next, sortie into Manhattan I walked into 47th Street Photo and asked for Seymour.
 I told him some barfly in Elmhurst told me to look him up and that I wanted to know how coax creamy acuity out of a 35mm negative.
 He told me, “Kid, you gotta use Edwal FG7 developer not that Kodak crap.
 Use it 15:1 with a 9% sodium sulfite solution.
 Prints like nothing else, I’m telling you.
 And here’s the kicker, you can push the film.
 Take Kodak Plus X film that’s a 125 ASA and push it a 400, 500 ASA.
 I did it and it did.
-So, when I got back to my darkroom in South Pasadena a couple of months later I started shooting Plus X at 400 or 500 and getting prints that looked they came from a Hasselblad at 100 ASA.
+So, when I got back to my darkroom in South Pasadena a couple of months later I started shooting Plus X at 500 and getting prints that looked they came from a Hasselblad at 100 ASA.
 That Edwal FG7-Sodium Sulfite hack is the process I used till my darkroom days ended in the 2002.
+Thanks Sy.

 I also learned about the Irish bar circuit at Walsh’s which, New York being New York, was epic.
-My favorite barkeep at Walsh’s, one Jack Kearns, tutored me on the midweek ritual called “busting balls” which isn’t quite what it sounds like.
+My favorite barkeep at Walsh’s, one Jack Kearns, tutored me on the midweek ritual called “busting balls” which isn’t quite what it sounds.
 It’s drinking tour of Irish bars.
 On a barkeep’s night off, say Tuesday, he would hit all the bars on his circuit and “be taken care of.”
 Meaning he’d be treated like royalty by his brethren of the brew.
 He’d wouldn’t pay for a single drink.
 On Jack Kearns’s Irish bar circuit were, Peter’s Back Street in Bayside, Patrick’s Pub in Douglaston and the John Barleycorn in Manhattan.
 Only the John Barleycorn survives.

 Back then it was protocol for your favorite mixologist to “buy” every third drink, and in a clearly understood quid pro quo, you’d tip him the full amount of that beverage.
 All of this was done with the full knowledge of the proprietor who understood the game.
 The IRS not so much.
-If Vinny didn’t tolerate the larceny his star bartender would move down the block dragging his regulars with him.
+If Vinny Walsh didn’t tolerate the larceny his star bartender would move down the block dragging his regulars with him.

 PJ Clarke’s has been called “the Vatican of Saloons.”
 PJ was Patrick J. Clarke, an Irish immigrant who tended bar at Duneen’s Saloon which opened its doors in 1887.
 Ten years later he bought Duneen's and changed the name.
 The venerable establishment is famous for its longevity, that it hasn’t been replaced by a skyscraper, its celebrity clientele, and for its pews, I mean urinals.